 /jɒvənə ˈluːnə zɑgorəts/ | يوفانا لونا زاغوراتس | Јована Луна Загорац

-I am a Postdoctoral Fellow at the Perimeter Institute for Theoretical Physics primarily working on particle cosmology.
+I am a Trottier Space Institute Postdoctoral Fellow at McGill University working in Prof. Katelin Schutz's group.
 I'm intrigued by gravitating wave-like phenomena in the Universe, from wave dark matter and boson stars to the inflaton condensate and gravitational waves.
 I also love to work in radically interdisciplinary ways, from marrying quantum-inspired techniques and numerical simulations of axion-like dark matter to developing a Python package to map ancient Egyptian star data from hieroglyphs to virtual skies.
-Before moving to Canada, I got my Ph.D. in physics from Yale University where I wrote my dissertation on HPC simulations and signatures of ultralight (or fuzzy) dark matter as a Future Investigator in NASA Earth and Space Science and Technology (FINESST).
-I was also a Fellow of the Franke Program in Science and the Humanities at Yale, which supported my work on mapping ancient Egyptian star writings to observational astronomical data, a project I have taken with me to my postdoc.
+Before moving to Montreal, I was a postdoctoral Fellow at the Perimeter Institute for Theoretical Physics and a graduate student at Yale University, where I earned my PhD under the joint supervision of Profs.
+Nikhil Padmanabhan and Richard Easther.

 Apart from research I enjoy science communications, particularly through writing for Astrobites and outreach.
 I also love teaching, and have dabbled in curriculum development for the Intro Physics Bootcamp for incoming graduate students at Yale.
 I thrive at the intersection of the sciences and the humanities, and like learning languages: ancient, modern, and computer.
 When not doing any of the above, I buy too many books (and even read some of them!), drink dangerous amounts of caffeine, play video games that make me nostalgic for the mid-00's, and roller skate.